mikeizbicki/cmc-csci143/README.md

 1. Occasional labs (worth 2pts each)
 1. Weekly homeworks (worth 10-25 points each)
-1. Twitter MapReduce project (worth 20 points)
+1. Twitter MapReduce project (worth 20 points -- only students who did not take CS46 with me)
 1. One open notes midterm (20 points, week after spring break)
 1. One open notes final (30 points, during finals week)
 1. In total, there will be about 250 points in the class.